 DBT Group for Teens; Wednesdays, 6:30 to 8:00 pm

 I am a licensed mental health therapist specializing in issues of adolescence and eating disorders.
 I also work with people of all ages who struggle with painful emotions, challenging behaviors, and relationship problems.
-Most of my work is with individuals, but I also work with couples and families.
-My specialties are:
+Most of my work is with individuals, but I also work with couples and families and groups.

 Kris Coppedge, LICSW